The Quebrada de las Conchas is one of the most beautiful scenic drives in one of the most beautiful regions in Argentina.

 Puente Morales – The bridge from Relatos Salvajes

-If you haven’t seen Relatos Salvajes (Wild Tales) yet, then watch it immediately!
+If you haven’t seen Relatos Salvajes (Wild Tales) yet, then watch it immediately.
 You can stream it on Amazon here.

 It’s one of the best Argentine movies I’ve ever seen.
 It’s made up of a collection of short films about situations where things get out of hand, very quickly.
-It’s one of those films that makes you really feel the tension!

 Obviously, we had to stop for a photoshoot pretending to be the characters beating each other up on the side of the highway in Salta.